Powell Elementary Handbook

 The District permits students to possess telecommunications devices including cell phones.
 Generally, these devices must remain turned off during the instructional day, including during all testing.
 The use of any device that has the capability to take pictures or audio or video record is prohibited in locker rooms and restroom areas.
 These items are also prohibited if used to cheat, audio/video record, or photograph another student or staff member without that person’s permission, or when the use creates a disruption.

-A student who uses any item, electronic or otherwise contrary to campus or District rules may have the device confiscated.
+A student who uses any item, electronic or otherwise contrary to campus or District rules, may have the device confiscated.
 Confiscated devices that are not retrieved by the student or student’s parent will be disposed of after the notice required by law.
 Any disciplinary action will be in accordance with the Student Code of Conduct.
-If a student does have an electronic device, it should be put away in a secured locker and turned off during the school day.
+If a student does have an electronic device, it should be put away in a secured locker or backpack and turned off during the school day.
 Permission to use the device at school should come from the principal or classroom teacher.
 Without such permission, teachers will collect the items and turn them in to the principal’s office.
 The principal will determine whether to return items to students at the end of the day or to contact parents to pick up the items.
 The District is not responsible for any damaged, lost, or stolen electronic devices.

 Students are prohibited from sending or posting electronic messages that are abusive, obscene, sexually oriented, threatening, harassing, damaging to another’s reputation, or illegal.
 This prohibition applies to conduct off school property if it results in a substantial disruption to the educational environment.
 In limited circumstances and in accordance with law, a student’s personal electronic device may be searched by authorized personnel.
 Any person taking, disseminating, transferring, or sharing obscene, sexually oriented, lewd, or otherwise illegal images or other content will be disciplined according to the Student Code of Conduct and may, in certain circumstances, be reported to law enforcement.
 If a device is believed to contain illegal contraband, the device will be turned over to law enforcement as required by state law.
 The device will not be returned to the student or his parent until the illegal contraband is removed from the device.
 This could take a substantial amount of time, particularly if the device is considered evidence of a crime.